mysociety/fixmystreet/running/index.md

   </p>
 </div>

 If you can configure your webserver to only allow access to the admin URLs over https, then you should do that, and deny access any other way.
-It's also a good idea to IP-restrict access to admin URLs if you know where your authorised users will be accessing it from.
+It's also a good idea to IP-restrict access to admin URLs if you know where your authorised users will be accessing them from.